HMT Lord Middleton

-This ship was originally a fishing trawler launched on 24 March 1936.
-She was requisitioned by the Royal Navy upon the outbreak of the Second World War in 1939 and designated HMT Lord Middleton with the pennant number (FY219).
+This ship was originally a fishing trawler launched on 24 March 1936 by Cochrane & sons, Ltd, Selby, England for Pickering & Haldane's Steam Trawling Company, Ltd, Hull, England.
+She fished out of Hull 1936-1939.
+She was requisitioned by the Royal Navy upon the outbreak of the Second World War in September, 1939 and designated HMT Lord Middleton with the pennant number (FY219) as an Anti-submarine Naval trawler.

-She survived the war and was returned to her owner in July 1945.
-She was scrapped in 1964.
-Her sister-ship, HMT Lord Austin, was lost on 24 June 1944.

-The ship features in a song written by Alan Bell of The Taverners Folk Group: "So spare to her a kindly glance if e'er you're passing by, for over there in the old scrapyard the Lord Middleton must die".

 Service in the Second World War

-In April 1942, Lord Middelton rescued crew from the torpedoed merchantman Empire Howard.
-In May of the same year, she also rescued some of the crew of the Soviet ship Tsiolkovskij after that vessel was eventually sunk by attacks from a German U-boat and two destroyers.
+In April 1942, she participated in the Murmansk convoys PQ-14, QP-11, and PQ-17.
+On 19 April Lord Middelton rescued 9 crew, including the Master, from the torpedoed merchantman Empire Howard northwest of North Cape.
+On 1 May 1942 she also rescued 14 of the crew of the Soviet ship Tsiolkovskij after that vessel was eventually sunk by attacks from a German U-boat and two destroyers 150 miles off Bear Island.